 4 medium egg whites.

-100g of caster or ordinary granulated sugar.
+125g of caster or ordinary granulated sugar.

 Juice your lemon into a bowl and add your pear slices.
 The lemon juice prevents the pears from turning brown and they need to be coated as soon as they are cut up.

-Melt about a tablespoon of butter in large non stick frying pan on a medium heat.
-Add the pears and sugar and Baileys and cook with lid on pan till they are just beginning to go tender.
+Melt your 25g of butter in a large non stick frying pan on a medium heat.
+Add the pears and lemon juice, sugar and Baileys and cook with lid on pan till they are just beginning to go tender.
 It's best if the pears are just ripe and need almost no cooking but if they are still a bit firm they need softening and maybe a little more sugar to taste.
 As soon as they are tender but still firm strain them through a sieve collecting the juices into the bowl.
 Now fill the blind baked pastry case with the pear slices and return the juices to the pan and stir continually to reduce to almost a caramel but not too dry like toffee.
 Top the pear slices with this and you can now get on with making your meringue topping.

 I usually make a Bramley apple pie and pear meringue together and it lets me use the other two egg yokes for my apple pie pastry which is the same as above but with a couple of tablespoons of sugar added.
-I bake the apple pie and blind bake the pastry case for the meringue together for the first 15 mins which leaves me to get the pears cut up and cooked and then I leave the pie till it is fully baked (another 10 mins or so during which you can now be preparing the meringue topping for the pear meringue.
+I bake the apple pie and blind bake the pastry case for the meringue together for the first 15 mins which leaves me to get the pears cut up and cooked and then I leave the apple pie till it is fully baked (another 10 mins or so during which you can now be preparing the meringue topping for the pear meringue.
 My Bramley apple pie is done with raw apple slices and a sprinkling of sugar inside a sweet crust pastry case and a sprinkling of sugar on the outside of the pie lid.
 It's one thing worth making custard for.